tpgoffline/tpg-offline-iOS/iOS/tpg offline/Pods/EFCircularSlider/README.md

 ####currentValue:(float) - Default 0.0f

 Whenever the slider changes position, this value will change.
-It will be a normalized value based on the minimuimValue and maximumValue properties.
+It will be a normalized value based on the minimuimValue and maximumValue properties. **It is currently unsupported to set this value and have it change the slider.**

 You can get the currentValue with: